SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks

-Elo and the Bradley-Terry model parameterize pairwise win probabilities as log-odds that are equivalent up to a constant scaling factor.
-For interpretability, we follow \citet{scaleai2025sealshowdown} and \citet{coulom2007elo} to convert the BT coefficients into Elo-like ratings.
-Without loss of generality, due to the under-specification of the Bradley-Terry model (\citet{cattelan2012modelsforpairedcomparison}), we specify an anchor model $m_0$ for which we set $\theta_{m_0} = 1000$.
-We choose GPT-4o, the weakest closed model that consistently produces spec-adhering outputs for spreadsheet generation, as our $m_0$.
+\paragraph{Elo-like ratings.} Elo and BT parameterize win probabilities as log-odds that are equivalent up to a scaling factor.
+For interpretability, we convert BT coefficients to Elo-like ratings following \citet{scaleai2025sealshowdown} and \citet{coulom2007elo}.
+Because the BT model is under-specified \citep{cattelan2012modelsforpairedcomparison}, we anchor a reference model $m_0$ at $\theta_{m_0} = 1000$; we use GPT-4o, the weakest closed model that consistently produces spec-adhering spreadsheets.